Pictured (left to right) Members of the Qoints team: Harris Maxwell, Cory Rosenfield, Blake Adams, Grace Demill, Brock Ney, Daniel Tabak

 The event generated significant buzz around the winner of N100 2017, Ambience Data, and their continued dedication to developing digital environmental monitoring systems.
 This news was accompanied by two exciting announcements from MP Kim Rudd, who represents the riding of Northumberland-Peterborough South.
 First, Northumberland CFDC’s contribution of $50,000 under the Eastern Ontario Development Program (EODP) towards the Northumberland Agri Food Fund.
 In addition, MP Rudd announced the CFDC’s investment of $100,000 towards EODP’s Collaborative Economic Development Project’s 3D digital mapping project, which will contribute to 25 new business partnerships within rural Eastern Ontario.

 As summer turns to fall, the Qoints team transitions from organizing a sunny BBQ towards hosting our State of MarTech event, to be held in November in Toronto.
-We look forward to continuing to explore the opportunities that Northumberland has for both us and other startups, and cannot wait to begin planning next year’s BBQ event – see you there!
+We look forward to continuing to explore the opportunities that Northumberland has for us and other startups, and cannot wait to begin planning next year’s BBQ event.

 Pictured: Harris Maxwell (COO and Co-founder of Qoints) demonstrates the Qoints platform’s capabilities to event attendees